devdicated/exekutor/README.md

 - `:poling_jitter` – the polling jitter
 - `:set_db_connection_name` – whether the DB connection name should be set
 - `:wait_for_termination` – how long the worker should wait on jobs to be completed before exiting
-- `:healthcheck_port` – the port to run the healthcheck server on
+- `:status_server_port` – the port to run the status server on
-- `:healthcheck_handler` – The name of the rack handler to use for the healthcheck server
+- `:status_server_handler` – The name of the rack handler to use for the status server
-- `:healthcheck_timeout` – The timeout of a worker in minutes before the healthcheck server deems it as down
+- `:healthcheck_timeout` – The timeout of a worker in minutes before the status server deems it as down

 The default values for most of the options can be fetched by:
 ```ruby